6.12 Residents Requesting Special Needs Accommodations

 All requirements must be completed prior to the animal living in the assigned student room.

-Students with a medical condition(s) affected by the animal’s presence (e.g., respiratory, diseases, asthma, and severe allergies) should contact the University Housing office to address any health or safety-related concerns associated with their exposure to the animal.
+Students with a medical condition(s) affected by the animal’s presence (e.g., respiratory, diseases, asthma, and severe allergies) should contact the CEA to address any health or safety-related concerns associated with their exposure to the animal.